xipeng-jin/documentation/developer_manual/digging_deeper/dashboard.rst

     }

-The class needs to be registered during the app bootstrap.
+The class needs to be registered during the :ref:`app bootstrap<Bootstrapping>`.

 .. code-block:: php